substantic/rain/docs/guide/install.rst

 Command: start
 --------------

-Starts Rain infrastructure (server & workers), makes sure that everything is ready and terminates.
+Starts Rain infrastructure (server & governors), makes sure that everything is ready and terminates.

 **--simple**
-  Starts server and one local worker that gains all resources of the local machine.
+  Starts server and one local governor that gains all resources of the local machine.

 **--autoconf=CONF**
   Automatic configuration from the environment.
 Possible options are:

-  - *pbs* - If executed in an PBS job, it starts server on current node and worker on each node.
+  - *pbs* - If executed in an PBS job, it starts server on current node and governor on each node.

-**--local-workers=RESOURCES**
+**--local-governors=RESOURCES**
   Start local with a given number of cpus.
-E.g. --local-workers=[4,4,2] starts three workers: two with 4 cpus and one with 2 cpus.
+E.g. --local-governors=[4,4,2] starts three governors: two with 4 cpus and one with 2 cpus.

-**--worker-host-file=FILE**
+**--governor-host-file=FILE**
-  Starts local server and remote workers.
+  Starts local server and remote governors.
 FILE should be file containing name of hosts, one per line.

   The current version assumes the following of each host: